The Tower of Strength

 The Tower of Strength (Obraz) is a 2024 biographical drama film directed by Nikola Vukčević.
 The script inspired by an anthology story by academician Zuvdija Hodžić, is written by Ana Vujadinović and Melina Pota Koljević.
-The film complete with a humanistic message is set around Second World War in Yugoslavia.
-It follows a Christian Montenegrin child, who escapes an Albanian SS division attack that destroyed his village and killed his parents, and a Muslim Albanian stranger, Nuredin Doka, with whom he takes shelter.
+The film complete with a humanistic message is set around World War II in Yugoslavia.
+It follows a Christian child who escapes an Albanian SS division attack that destroyed his village and killed his parents, and a Muslim Albanian stranger, Nuredin Doka, with whom he takes shelter.

 The film had its world premiere at the FilmFestival Cottbus on 7 November 2024, in the Feature Film Competition, where it competed for Main prize for the best film.

-It was selected as the Montenegrin entry for the Best International Feature Film at the 98th Academy Awards.
+It was selected as the Montenegrin entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.